anima-wg/brski-cloud/anima-brski-cloud.md

 ~~~

 The process starts, in step 1, when the Pledge establishes a Mutual TLS channel with the Cloud Registrar/MASA using artifacts created during the manufacturing process of the Pledge.

-In step 2, the Pledge sends a voucher request to the Cloud Registrar/MASA, and in the response in step 3, the Pledge receives an {{RFC8366bis}} format voucher from the Cloud Registrar/MASA that includes its assigned EST domain in the est-domain attribute.
+In step 2, the Pledge sends a voucher request to the Cloud Registrar/MASA.

+In step 3, the the Cloud Registrar/MASA replies to the Pledge with an {{RFC8366bis}} format voucher that includes its assigned EST domain in the est-domain attribute.

 In step 4, the Pledge establishes a TLS connection with the EST RA specified in the voucher est-domain attribute.
 The connection may involve crossing the Internet requiring a DNS look up on the provided name.